Addiction Recovery Statistics: Does Drug Rehab Work?

 Defining Rehab

-According to the World Health Organization (WHO), rehab helps individuals by using a variety of interventions to aid them in developing strategies to overcome their challenges, and supporting them to return to drug- and alcohol-free, healthy, productive lives.4 Drug and alcohol rehab is intended to help individuals with addiction issues stop the compulsive use of drugs and alcohol.5 Thus, rehab occurs in a variety of settings—including inpatient, partial hospitalization, and outpatient programs—utilizes different forms of treatment and therapies, and lasts for varying lengths of time.5
+According to the World Health Organization (WHO), rehab helps individuals by using a variety of interventions to aid them in developing strategies to overcome their challenges, and supporting them to return to drug- and alcohol-free, healthy, productive lives.4 Drug and alcohol rehab is intended to help individuals with addiction issues stop the compulsive use of drugs and alcohol.5 Thus, rehab occurs in a variety of settings—including inpatient and outpatient programs—utilizes different forms of treatment and therapies, and lasts for varying lengths of time.5

 Take Our Substance Use Self-Assessment